micmejia/bible-dump/NKJV/Nehemiah/Neh 7.md

 Then it was, when the wall was built and I had hung the doors, when the gatekeepers, the singers, and the Levites had been appointed,

 ###### 2
-that I gave the charge of Jerusalem to my brother Hanani, and Hananiah the leader of the [^a]citadel, for he _was_ a faithful man and feared God more than many.
+that I gave the charge of Jerusalem to my brother Hanani, and Hananiah the leader of the citadel, for he _was_ a faithful man and feared God more than many.

 ###### 3
 And I said to them, "Do not let the gates of Jerusalem be opened until the sun is hot; and while they stand _guard,_ let them shut and bar the doors; and appoint guards from among the inhabitants of Jerusalem, one at his watch station and another in front of his own house." ## The Captives Who Returned to Jerusalem